Odakyu 3000 series SE: History

-This train adopted Articulated bogie for comfortable, efficiency, economical, and speedup.
-This feature took over NSE, LSE, HiSE, and VSE trainset.
+This train adopted articulated bogies for comfort, efficiency, economy, and speed.
+This feature would be adopted by the NSE, LSE, HiSE, and VSE trainsets.

 The 50th anniversary of the Romancecar's narrow gauge world speed record was celebrated on 28 September 2007.

 The trains were reformed from eight cars to five in 1968, becoming the 3000 series SSE (Short Super Express).

 The SE trains were in service from 1957 to 1968, and the SSE from 1968 to 1991.